jimratliff/GenoMac-system/README.md

   - sound(s)
 - adjusting systemwide settings
   - giving Terminal and iTerm full-disk access
+  - modifying systemwide the PATH to give all users access to apps installed by Homebrew
   - setting the ComputerName and LocalHostName
   - setting a login-window message
   - configuring the firewall